UOC/spring-boot-lti-advantage-jkws/README.md

 ## About

-This library makes essentially one thing: Define a controller for serving Keys to a LTI platform.
-The Controller is defined in `edu.uoc.elc.spring.lti.jkws.WellKnowKeysController`, and depens on `edu.uoc.elc.spring.lti.tool.registration.RegistrationService`
+This library makes essentially two things: Define a controller for serving Keys to a LTI platform and provide service implementations.

+### Controller

+The Controller is
+defined in `edu.uoc.elc.spring.lti.jkws.WellKnowKeysController`, and depens on `edu.uoc.elc.spring.lti.tool.registration.RegistrationService`
 (defined in [Springboot LTI Advantage](https://github.com/UOC/spring-boot-lti-advantage))for getting the keys

-### Configuration
+#### Configuration

 `edu.uoc.elc.spring.lti.jkws.WellKnowKeysController` defines its path via the `jkws.wellkownuri` property.
 So, defining this property in your `application.yaml` or `application.properties` will work.
 If not present, the default path is `/.well-known/jwks.json`.